wptrainingteam/choosing-and-installing-themes/README.md

 You are using WordPress, a content management system (CMS).
 Your content is completely separated from its presentation.
 This means that the look and feel of your site can change completely just by using a different theme, while your content will remain the same.

-Themes do a lot more than defining how your site looks, though.
+Themes do a lot more than defining how your site looks.
 They can choose to hide or show some of your content or metadata, enable and disable WordPress features, and provide you with locations in the design where you can insert widgets and menus.
 They can even enable features that are specific to them.

 ### Where to find Themes?

 WordPress themes are everywhere.
-If you were to do a Google search for "WordPress Theme" you would find over 809,000,000 results!
+If you do a Google search for "WordPress Theme" you will find over 809,000,000 results!
 Keep in mind though that not all themes are created equal.

 [![Google Search WordPress Theme](images/googlesearchwordpresstheme.png)](images/googlesearchwordpresstheme.png)

-If you are going to download a WordPress theme, please make sure it is from a reputable place.
-Sometimes websites advertising free WordPress themes are really distributing themes with malicious code or themes that have not been tested or are not well supported.
+If you are going to download a WordPress theme, make sure it is from a reputable place.
+Sometimes websites advertising free WordPress themes are really distributing themes with malicious code, themes that have not been tested, or are not well supported.

 If you are searching for a free WordPress theme, it is wise to start with the [WordPress Theme Directory](https://wordpress.org/themes/).
 All of these themes have been reviewed by a team of WordPress developers and tested against the latest coding standards.